 Animals-Therapeutic use, Human-animal relationships, Compassion, Animal welfare, Social adjustment, Animal assisted therapy, Human-animal bond

 Animal-assisted therapy is an increasingly popular mode of therapeutic treatment, supported by a body of research that has grown significantly in the past decade.
 Thirteen seasoned clinicians utilizing the human-animal bond (HAB) were interviewed about the HAB's impact on clients at the internal level of experienced compassion and the corresponding external level of pro-social behavior.
 Major finding were that clinicians overwhelmingly endorsed the HAB as an effective intervention in increasing client capacity for compassionate mindfulness and engagement with others in a more satisfying and pro-social way.
 Participants strongly recommended that the field of social work be more inclusive of animal-assisted therapy and proposed investigations of the mental health benefits of the HAB, both in research and inclusion in graduate-level curricula.
 Additionally, findings brought forth animal welfare as a domain for necessary concert in implementation of the HAB in clinical work as well as the greater field of social work.

 Wilson, Pear M., "Clinician perspectives on the human-animal bond and its impact on levels of compassion and prosocial behavior" (2014).
-Theses, Dissertations, and Projects.
-843.
+Masters Thesis, Smith College, Northampton, MA.